Copy a Tone

 Now enable the top color layer and record the RGB values at each point.
 The results for this image are summarized in the following table.

 B&W Value 64 128 192 Red 64/71 128/129 192/194 Green 64/62 128/128 192/193 Blue 64/53 128/117 192/182

 For a grayscale value of 64 the toned image had a value of 71 in the red channel.
 In other words you need to transform the value from 64 to 71.

 Repeat each of the settings for all three channels.
 You'll find it convenient to use shortcut key Ctrl-Tab to navigate between points in the Curves dialog box.
 When done check your results by toggling the top color layer on and off.

 Save the results with the Save button in the Curves dialog box.
 Next time you want to apply this tone to a color image, convert the image from RGB to Grayscale to eliminate color (Image > Mode > Grayscale), convert it back to RGB again, and load the toning curve from the Curves dialog box.
 I often make my toning curves extra-strength, then reduce opacity to suit the image.

 To make a duotone convert the image to grayscale (Image > Mode > Grayscale), then convert it to a duotone (Image > Mode > Duotone).
 At this point you can decide whether you want a duotone, tritone, or quadtone.
 Choose Pantone inks for each tone, and adjust the Curve to apply the amount of ink applied to shadows and highlights.

 Wait a minute!
 Does your printer have Pantone inks?
 Probably not.
 Pantone inks are used by the press for publishing high-quality books.
-So, if your printer doesn't have Pantone inks, then you can get the same effect using standard Curves.
+If your printer does not have Pantone inks then you can get the same effect using standard Curves.